Veilchenherz/pomodoro-web/README.md

 1. After every work unit, a short break is started
 2. After every fourth work unit, a long break is started

 You can set the durations of the working, short and long break units.
+The durations must be between 1 and 120 min.